nops-io/nops-docs/pages/Integrations_and_Agents/Agents/Configure-nOps-Kubernetes-Agent-on-EKS.md

         - Open your Unix-like terminal.
         - Change/Switch context to your desired cluster.
         - Execute the modified command by pasting it into the terminal and pressing **Enter**.
-After running the script, the nOps Kubernetes agent will be installed on your cluster, allowing you to gain detailed visibility into your container costs.
 ---
-After a successful installation, you'll gain clear visibility into your workloads.
+After a successful installation, you'll have our Compute Copilot (KarpenOps for Karpenter clusters) efficiently managing your node lifecycle, enhancing cost efficiency, and ensuring high availability.
 While EKS costs are often unclear, nOps helps by automatically finding waste through CPU and memory metrics.
 This lets you optimize resources and save money quickly.

 _Note: As part of the installation a CRD is installed, ServiceMonitors_